nkabbara/nkabbara.github.io/docs/books/how-to-read-a-book.md

 When you disagree, do so reasonably, and not disputatiously or contentiously.

 You're not here to win arguments.
-You're here to gain knowledge and to learn the truth.He who regards conversation as a battle can win only by being an antagonist, only by disagreeing successfully, whether he is right or wrong.
+You're here to gain knowledge and to learn the truth.
+He who regards conversation as a battle can win only by being an antagonist, only by disagreeing successfully, whether he is right or wrong.
 You win only by gaining knowledge, not by knocking the other fellow down.

 Whether you agree or disagree or suspend judgement, you  should be motivated by one consideration alone—the facts, the truth about the case.